-Unable to locate Jira server for this macro.
-It may be due to Application Link configuration.

-d when using the AIP Backup and Restore (see

-).
-The DOIs included in metadata of Items will an even get problems when minting new DOIs after you restored older once using AIF.
+When using DSpace's support for the DataCite API probably not all information would be restored when using the AIP Backup and Restore (see DS-1836).
+The DOIs included in metadata of Items will be restored, but DSpace won't update the metadata of those items at DataCite anymore.
+You can even get problems when minting new DOIs after you restored older once using AIP.